pi-apps/pi-ruby/README.md

 txid = pi.submit_payment(payment_id)
 ```

-5. Store txid in your database
+5. Store the txid in your database

 Similarly as we did in step 3, keep the txid along with other data.